asyncapi/website/pages/docs/tutorials/kafka/index.md

 ### Define messages and schemas

 Finally, you'll define the messages and their payload.
-The payload defines how the event would look line that will be sent from the channel.
+The payload defines how the event would look like when it's sent from the channel.

 ```
 components: